calvin123xu/discogs-vi-dataset/README.md

 TODO upload to zenodo, add the url here.

 We provide the dataset including the intermediary files of the creation process.
-Due to their sizes they are separated into two directories so that an intereseted person do not have to download everything.
-If your goal is to download the main metadata and start working, download `discogs_20240701/main/` (21GB before compressing).
-If for some reason you are interested in the intermediary files, you download `discogs_20240701/intermediary/` (46GB before compressing).
+Due to their sizes they are separated into two directories so that you do not have to download everything.
+If your goal is to use the main metadata and start working, download `discogs_20240701/main.zip` (1.4GB compressed, 21GB uncompressed).
+If for some reason you are interested in the intermediary files, download `discogs_20240701/intermediary.zip` (8.7GB compressed, 46GB uncompressed).
 Contents of these folders are provided in [this section](#data-structure).

 ### Audio